-This solution, of course, requires that you have a proper coffee grinder standing at home, but these truly elevate your coffee game to another level, and a coffee grinder is indispensable if you need a cup of high-quality coffee.
+This solution, of course, requires that you have a proper coffee grinder standing at home.
+Still, these truly elevate your coffee game to another level.
+A coffee grinder is indispensable if you need a cup of high-quality coffee.

-The reason the whole beans are best is primarily that they hold the taste best when standing in the bag.
+The reason why the whole beans are best is primarily that they hold the flavor best when standing in the bag.

-The aroma does not disappear as easily from a whole bean as it does from the ground variant, and thus you can enjoy the full aroma of the coffee for a longer time.
+The aroma does not disappear as easily from a whole bean as it does from the ground variant.
+Thus, you can enjoy the full aroma of the coffee for a longer time.

 Therefore, if the coffee is ground or ground too finely, it can quickly become very bitter, which no one benefits from!

 When it comes to the coffee choice itself, it is generally recommended you choose a lightly roasted coffee.
 As the quality is usually higher than with the dark roasted.
 But of course, it depends on personal preference.

 A lightly roasted coffee usually tastes better because all the natural coffee aromas have not been roasted completely away.
 You will be able to taste a clear difference between a light and a dark roasted coffee bean in a french press.

 Also, lightly roasted coffee tastes much better because all the natural coffee aromas have not been completely roasted.
 You will be able to taste a clear difference between a light and a dark roasted coffee bean in a french press.